 In the acquisition of ZettaWorks, we paid \$10.7 million, consisting of approximately \$2.9 million in cash and 1.2 million shares of our common stock.
-We also granted certain registration rights in connection with the issuance of these shares and are registering 482,600 shares in this offering in partial satisfaction of those registration rights.
+We also granted certain registration rights in connection with the issuance of these shares and are registering 482,600 shares in this offering, and up to an additional 67,500 shares in the event the over-allotment option is exercised, in partial satisfaction of those registration rights.